-From my decades of rock collecting experience, I know that sometimes it is difficult to pick just the right stone.
-Or only one!
+You've decided to select a rock to turn into jewelry.
+Simple, right?
+Not so fast!
+After decades of rock collecting, I know that it can be difficult to pick the right stone.
+Or to pick only one!

-If you find a geode (they look like a rocky baseball), be aware that not all are solid, some have a hole in the middle of the rock.
-We (and you) will only find that out when we cut the stone in half.
+If you find a geode (they look like a rocky baseball), be aware that not all are solid.
+Some have a hole in the middle of the rock.
+We (and you!) will only find that out when we the stone is cut in half.
 When there’s a cavity, it will limit the size of the jewelry that we can make.

 This is a geode!

-Fossils are awesome!
-If the fossils are embedded in another rock, or are solid, like dinosaur bone, petrified wood or coprolite, they will produce a spectacular polished stone.
-However, if the rock is of a cast/mold nature and resembles a formerly living organism, we cannot produce a cabochon.
-If you would like to incorporate that fossil into a piece of jewelry, contact our partner at GeoArt Studio by email: email@example.com
+We think fossils are awesome!
+If the fossils are embedded in another rock, or are solid, like dinosaur bone, petrified wood, or coprolite, they will produce a spectacular polished stone.

 This is an example of a cast fossil.

-I hope you find these tips helpful.
-This intro will aid in your stone selection for Waystone jewelry.
-Happy hunting and feel free to reach out to us firstname.lastname@example.org if you have any questions.
+I hope you find these tips helpful as you select your stone to make into Waystone jewelry.
+Happy hunting, and feel free to reach out to us firstname.lastname@example.org if you have any questions.